-Our 2016 Sauvignon is definitely one of my favorites of recent years.
-Its inviting pale straw color leads to a spectrum of exotic aromas: mango, peach, lemongrass, basil, and a hint of white pepper.
-The wine dances on the palate with lively, bright, appropriate acidity, and flavors move more toward peach and melon notes as the wine finishes.
-The wine is simply delicious, and is sure to evoke many smiles.
+Pale straw in color, our 2017 presents a kaleidoscope of exotic aromas: mango, peach, lemongrass, and passionfruit.
+The wine is focused and dances on the palate with bright, appropriate acidity, and flavors that move toward peach and melon as the wine finishes.
+Texture is notable—some creaminess and body, but always reigned in by the wine’s structure and acidity

 The first wine Peter ever made as a winemaker was Chenin Blanc from Mount Veeder.
 That was in 1981, but the memory of that lovely wine still stays with him and still drives him to bring attention to Chenin, one of the world’s great varietals.
 This version is wonderfully aromatic, with streaks of pear, honey and melon that are framed and balanced by a bright, fresh finish.